Is having a high top number (systolic) blood pressure, but a normal bottom number (diastolic) cause for concern?

 - Chronic kidney disease

 - James PA, et al. 2014 evidence-based blood pressure guideline for the management of high blood pressure in adults: Report from the panel members appointed to the Eighth Joint National Committee (JNC 8).
-Journal of the American Medical Association.
+JAMA.
 2014;311:507.